 Hypothalamic Hamartoma Center

-As a rare and challenging disease, we believe that hypothalamic hamartoma patients are best evaluated and treated in centers that specialize in this condition.
-Our mission is to serve as a resource to the hypothalamic hamartoma community of patients and families throughout the world.
-We accomplish this goal by offering definitive treatment and education, and conducting research to benefit the hypothalamic hamartoma patients of the future.
+Our mission is to serve as a resource to the hypothalamic hamartoma community of patients and families around the world.
+We accomplish this goal by offering definitive treatment and education, and conducting research to benefit the hypothalamic hamartoma patients of the future